yabesh12/Task-Manager-Client/README.md

 # TaskManagerClient - Frontend Overview

-TaskManagerClient is the frontend part of a Task Management System built with React.js.
-This project provides a user-friendly interface for managing tasks, offering features such as task creation, editing, deletion, status tracking, and sorting capabilities.
-This based on the backend project named 'TaskManager'.
+TaskManagerClient is the user interface for a React.js-based Task Management System, enabling easy task management with features like creation, editing, deletion, status tracking, and sorting, all linked to the 'TaskManager' backend..

-## Project Overview

 ### Setup
 1. **React.js Project:** The frontend is set up as a React.js project named "task-manager-client."